Bannon increasingly isolated as Kelly takes command; GOP allies defend McMaster

 Bannon has been the subject of a series of reports in recent days about his future.
 Axios reported that Trump has told “close associates” he believes Bannon is behind leaks about White House colleagues.

 White House sources also told Fox News they think Bannon is the main source behind many negatives stories about his political rivals at 1600 Pennsylvania Avenue, including Priebus; Trump son-in-law Jared Kushner; Trump daughter Ivanka; and more recently National Security Adviser H.R.
 McMaster.
-And some have blamed him for the tumult inside the administration over these last few months.
+And some have blamed him for the tumult inside the administration over these last few months, calling him a "leaker."

 "President Trump is just waiting for him to resign," one former administration official said.